CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

-\vline Another important observation from Figure~\ref{fig:results-case-2}b is that only high-income commuters benefit from $\toll$, while the low-income commuters remain the same as in $\nom$.
-Differently, all commuters enjoy a shorter queuing delay and a lower travel cost thanks to $\karma$.
-Furthermore, we note that the fairness of $\karma$ does not come at the cost of efficiency, as we still have the optimal reduction in congestion with respect to $\nom$ (same average queuing delay as in Figure~\ref{fig:results-case-1}e).
+Another important observation from Figure~\ref{fig:results-case-2}b is that only high-income commuters benefit from $\toll$, while the low-income commuters remain the same as in $\nom$.
+Differently, in line with Proposition~\ref{prop:strict-pareto}, all commuters enjoy a shorter queuing delay and a lower travel cost thanks to $\karma$.
+Furthermore, we note that the fairness of $\karma$ does not come at the cost of efficiency, as we still have the same reduction in congestion with respect to $\nom$, i.e., same average queuing delay as in Figure~\ref{fig:results-case-1}e.